 It used to be that grandmothers looked like grandmothers.
 They wore neat white hair and sensible shoes.
 Many favored conservative dresses.
 Other older women, however, went for a different senior clothing stereotype.
 Think orange pants and other articles made of forgiving stretch fabrics.
+Fast forward to current fashion trends, and the question arises: should granny wear ripped jeans?

 You might see them in faded or torn jeans and trendy thick-soled sneakers.
 Some will be wearing edgy t-shirts and even dying their hair blue.
 Is this OK, or does someone need to pull them aside and say something?